 How to Prevent Shower Leaks from Occurring in the Future

 First, make sure that your shower is properly sealed.
 This helps to prevent water from seeping through any cracks or gaps.
-Second, check the caulking around your shower regularly, and replace it if it starts to degrade.
+Then, check the caulking around your shower regularly, and replace it if it starts to degrade.
 Finally, remember to test your shower periodically by turning it on and letting it run for a few minutes.

 Shower leaks can be a real pain, but luckily, they’re usually relatively easy to fix.
 Following this blog post’s tips, you can quickly and easily repair a leaky shower.
 And by taking some preventative measures, you can help to ensure that your shower stays leak-free for years to come.